2023 Reading List

 by Dan Brown

 My thoughts: After having heard about this modern classic book for years, very coincidentally chancing upon a copy in a secondhand bookshop in Valencia which is where the actual Holy Grail apparently resides - I've seen it! - I devoured this book.
-A long and mysterious read that uproots practically every claim by the Christian church ever through a fascinating use of symbols and riddles in an attempt to solve high profile murders and find the Holy Grail, the entire book spans just 24 hours; the most intense 24 hours you'll probably ever follow.
+A long and mysterious read that uproots practically every claim by the Christian church ever through a fascinating use of symbols and riddles in an attempt to solve high profile murders and find the Holy Grail, the entire book spans just 24 hours; the most intense ones you'll probably ever follow.
 The only thing I didn't like was that it was all a bit...conveniently easy to solve.

 Location: mostly Paris, France, with a trip to London, England and Edinburgh, Scotland